 Mr. Foster, thanks for being interviewed here at Writing Insight!
 It seems that your adventurous nature informed all those great stories you've written over the years.
 I noticed that the trips for Predators I Have Known start about ten years after you began to be published.
 In the beginning of your writing career before you could go on big trips what adventures did you draw on?

 Only the ones I could think up and read about.
 My father subscribed to National Geographic Magazine, which issues I devoured as soon as they arrived at our house.
 When I left, I picked up my own subscription: unbroken now for more than forty years.
 I also was heavily influenced by the travels and adventures depicted in the Uncle Scrooge comics written and drawn by the great Carl Barks.
 Just the names Barks alluded to in his stories were enough to spark my imagination.
 In one issue, Scrooge is required to make his annual world inspection tour of his vast property holdings, and he reels off a list of wonderful place names.
 One of them is Famagusta, which rolls off the tongue (and the brain) so mnemonically I could never forget it.
 Half a century after first reading that comic I finally made it to the real Famagusta (it's an ancient city in northern Cyprus).
-I also never forgot the book BRING 'EM BACK ALIVE by the famous animal collector Frank Buck.
-One of the stories in that volume led to the creation of the character Pip, the Alaspinian minidrag.
+I also never forgot the book BRING 'EM BACK ALIVE

-What was your very first "adventure" trip and did it make it into Predators I Have Known?
+What was your very first "adventure" trip and did it make it into Predators I Have Known

 If you could do a safari on another world, one that either you've written or someone else has created, which world would you pick?